 5 Unforgettable Ways to Experience Castles in Bucks County

-Bucks County is home to not one, but five castles!
+Bucks County is home to not one, but four castles, with a fifth castle just steps from Bucks County!
 Explore the architecture as you learn the history, sip some wine and even take home a souvenir!

 - Fonthill Castle, Exterior

 The well-traveled town of Doylestown has three of Bucks County’s five castles, an impressive belt of historical attractions known as the Mercer Mile.
 Henry Chapman Mercer’s former home, Fonthill Castle includes 44 rooms, more than 6,000 books and 18 fireplaces!
 The eclectic mix of Gothic, Medieval and Byzantine architecture highlights an array of original handcrafted tiles on interior walls, floors and ceilings.
 Tours are available all year round at this former famous archaeologist's home.

 Six floors of history await you at the Mercer Museum, which features 40,000 artifacts on display from the Industrial Revolution.
 View a Conestoga wagon, horse-drawn carriages and an antique fire engine all suspended from the ceiling.